aerospike/aerospike-rest-gateway/docs/expressions.md

 You can copy and paste the following code snippet into the [sandbox](https://developer.aerospike.com/tutorials/sandbox) to try it out for yourself.

-**Note:** The sandbox does not require or allow you to define an entry class.
+**Note:** The sandbox does not require, nor does it allow, you to define an entry class.

 ```java
 import com.aerospike.client.exp.Exp;